-A lot of crankbaits nowadays are equipped with first-class hooks and good, solid split rings.
+Many crankbaits nowadays are equipped with first-class hooks and good, solid split rings.
 This isn’t always the case, though.
-Generally, if a crankbait has really good hooks on it, they’ll brag about it on the box, so read the package.
-If it doesn’t mention the hooks, you will be doing yourself a favor if you change them out.
+Generally, if a crankbait has excellent hooks, they’ll brag about it on the box, so read the package.
+If it doesn’t mention the hooks, you will be doing yourself a favor if you change them.
 I’ve had big bass straighten out the cheap hooks on some crankbaits.

-Whatever hook you choose, be sure to replace the split rings while you’re at it.
+Whatever hook you choose, replace the split rings while you’re at it.
 If a company is going to put cheap hooks on a bait, odds are they aren’t buying first-class split rings, either.
-Gary has tried the NiTi Ultimate SmartLink split rings and likes them.
+Gary has tried the Owner tear drop split rings and likes them.
 These egg-shaped split rings are made to spread apart with strong, constant pressure.
-You use them to attach the hooks to your lures, and if you get fatally snagged you just pull really hard and smoothly and the hook comes off so you get your crankbait back.
-Gary says that they have worked well so far – none have given way while landing a fish.
+You use them to attach the hooks to your lures, and if you get fatally snagged, you just pull hard and smoothly, and the hook comes off, so you get your crankbait back.
+Gary says they have worked well so far – none have given way while landing a fish.

-While you’re at it, replace the split ring at the front of the bait, too.
-Some lure companies are already using the oval split rings on the front of their lures, and they are awesome.
+While at it, replace the split ring at the front of the bait.
+Some lure companies already use the oval split rings on the front of their fantastic lures.
 With an oval split ring, you never have to worry about your line getting between the wires and getting damaged.
 They are incredibly strong, too.

 Tackle and Equipment

 Crankbaits need a little bit of line stretch.
 Braid or fluorocarbon line will tend to take a crankbait away from a fish, so mono is the way to go.
 Gary likes Bass Pro Extreme Line in 10- or 12-pound-test.
 “I’ve never broken a fish off with that line,” he states.